 John also pointed out that there has been a lot of scientific research conducted and published about the health benefits of mushrooms.
 He recommends that if anyone is looking to eat healthier, they should consider eating a variety of mushrooms.

-I had never interviewed a mushroom farmer before, and found the operation very interesting.
+I had never interviewed a mushroom farmer before and found the operation very interesting.
 I had no idea how much science and work are involved in growing mushrooms, and I walked away from my visit with a whole new appreciation of mushroom farming.
-Findlay’s Fungus mushrooms have already been in a couple of my recipes at home, and I am looking forward to trying more.
+Findlay’s Fungus has already been in a couple of my recipes at home, and I am looking forward to trying more.
 John says: “my purpose for this business is providing a high-quality product everyone should eat for a longer and healthier life.”
 That sounds like a perfect mission statement to me!